 Use the type of load balancer that is most appropriate for your scenario.
-GCP has different types of load balancers that provide a variety of capabilities.
+Google Cloud has different types of load balancers that provide a variety of capabilities.
 To learn more, see the Cloud Load Balancing documentation.

 Ensure the system operates without cache to meet peak demand.
 Test the system up front for the case where the caching system fails or yields slow cache hit rates.
 A cache system failure or cache flush could trigger a cascading failure scenario that causes other components to overload and start failing.

-- Protect against network attacks.
+Protect against network attacks.
 Help protect your site against DDoS attacks and web bots.
-Use web security tools such as Cloud Armor and your CDN's security platform.
+Use web security tools such as Google Cloud Armor and your CDN's security platform.

 The following planning-stage deliverables are used during the preparation and execution stages:

 - Risk analysis.
 Identifies the probability and impact of various risks to the project, including operational, technical, business, and time factors.